The phlebotomy program is designed to provide students with the skills and knowledge necessary to function effectively and safely as a phlebotomist.

 GET THE SKILLS YOU NEED TO SHINE

-The course includes 96 hours of theory and 40 hours of clinical instruction.
-The course provides accurate, up-to-date information in phlebotomy procedures and techniques.
+The program provides accurate, up-to-date information in phlebotomy procedures and techniques.
 Students are exposed to a wide variety of phlebotomy duties, with an emphasis placed on routine and special collection procedures, equipment, patient identification and OSHA regulations.

 Phlebotomy course topics: